European Commission: Appointment

-The President of the Commission is first proposed by the European Council, following a Qualified Majority Vote (QMV), taking into account the latest parliamentary elections (any person from the largest party can be picked); that candidate then faces a formal election in the European Parliament.
+The President of the Commission is appointed in an indirect election.
+The candidate is first selected by the European Council, according to the Qualified Majority Vote (QMV), taking into account the latest parliamentary elections (any person from the largest party can be picked).
+That candidate then faces approval by the European Parliament.
 If the European Parliament fails to elect the candidate, the European Council shall propose another within one month.

-Following the selection of the President, and the appointment of the High Representative by the European Council, each Commissioner is nominated by their member state (except for those states who provided the President and High Representative) in consultation with the Commission President, who is responsible for the allocation of portfolios.
+Following the selection of the President, and the appointment of the High Representative by the European Council, each Commissioner is proposed by their member state (except for those states who provided the President and High Representative) in consultation with the Commission President and the Council of the European Union, who formally adopts the list of candidates.
 The President's proposed College of Commissioners is then subject to hearings at the European Parliament which will question them and then vote on their suitability as a whole.
-If the European Parliament submits a negative opinion of a candidate, the President must either reshuffle them or request a new candidate from the member state to avoid the College's outright rejection by the European Parliament.
-Once the College is approved by parliament, it is formally appointed following a QMV vote by the European Council.
+If the European Parliament submits a negative opinion of a candidate, the President must either reshuffle them or request a new candidate from the member state to avoid the college's outright rejection by the European Parliament.
+Once the college is approved by parliament, it is formally appointed following a QMV vote by the European Council.

-Following the College's appointment, the President appoints a number of Vice-Presidents (the High Representative is mandated to be one of them) from among the commissioners.
-For the most part, the position grants little extra power to Vice-Presidents, except the first Vice-President who stands in for the President when they are away.
+Following the college's appointment, the President appoints a number of Vice-presidents from among the commissioners.
+Vice-presidents manage policy areas involving multiple Commissioners.
+One of these includes the High Representative, who is automatically one of the Vice-presidents ex officio rather than by appointment and confirmation.
+Commonly referred to as the 'HR/VP' position, the High Representative also coordinates commissioners' activities involving the external relations and defence cooperation of the European Union.
+The von der Leyen Commission also created the position of more senior Executive Vice-presidents, appointed from the three largest political groups in the European Parliament.
+Unlike the other vice-presidents, their mission is to manage the incumbent Commission's top priority policy areas, for which they receive additional support from a dedicated Directorate-General.